 Benefits of the LSMS

 - Control over outcomes: The LSMS allows for parties to be directly involved in the decision making process.
 Parties are free to agree how, and in what form, they will present or inform the mediator of their case and the mediator has the freedom to conduct the mediation in any manner, with the view of facilitating the mediation of the dispute in accordance with the parties’ wishes.

 - Confidentiality: Mediation sessions under the LSMS are private and confidential.
-All mediation communications are confidential and can only be disclosed with the consent of the party who made the communication.
+All mediation communications can only be disclosed with the consent of the party who made the communication.
 There is no formal record or transcript of the mediation.

 The LSMS Panel of Mediators

 Where parties mediate under the LSMS, they can only choose mediators from the LSMS Panel of Mediators (‘Panel’).
 All mediators from Panel are experienced lawyers who have satisfied the minimum criteria of mediator accreditation and mediation experience set by the Law Society of Singapore.
 The Panel is divided into the categories of ‘Senior Mediator’ and ‘Associate Mediator’.

 For the list of Senior Mediators, please click here.

 The Fees Schedule of the Law Society Mediation Rules sets out the following fees: